 The Accreditation Program, a component of the CoC, sets quality-of-care standards for cancer programs and reviews the programs to ensure they conform to those standards.
 Accreditation by the CoC is given only to those facilities that have voluntarily committed to providing the highest level of quality cancer care and that undergo a rigorous evaluation process and review of their performance.
 To maintain accreditation, facilities with CoC-accredited cancer programs must undergo an on-site review every three years.

-Receiving care at a CoC-accredited cancer programs ensures that a patient will have access to:
+Receiving care at a CoC-accredited cancer program ensures that a patient will have access to:

 And most importantly,

 Since my arrival at Anderson Regional Cancer Center in June of 2013, we have seen many changes in the landscape of caring for patients with cancer.
 In a dream world, we would have no need for cancer centers, providers, or committees.
 However, in the reality in which we live, cancer care is needed now more than ever.
 Not only are we seeing an increased incidence of cancer, but we are also seeing it develop at younger ages.
 We, as cancer care providers, owe it to our patients, their families and friends, and to our community to provide comprehensive, state-of-the-art care to the best of our ability.
 I am certain that we do this here at Anderson Regional Cancer Center, as well as at the Oncology Unit in the hospital.